 In 1964, with support from the Nuffield Foundation, the University of Southampton built a theatre on its campus for the people of Southampton.
-The theatre was built by Sir Basil Spence, OM RA, who worked closely with Sir Richard Southern as consultant for the interior design and layout of the theatre, which was officially opened by Dame Sybil Thorndike on 2 March.
+The theatre was built by Sir Basil Spence, OM RA.
+The theatre was officially opened by Dame Sybil Thorndike on 2 March.

-Nearly twenty years later on 1 November 1982, Nuffield Southampton Theatres (NST) became an independent producing theatre funded by Arts Council England, Southampton City Council, the University of Southampton and Hampshire County Council.
-Over the next 25 years, NST came to be recognised as a major force in British theatre.
+On 1 November 1982, it became an independent producing theatre funded by Arts Council England, Southampton City Council, the University of Southampton and Hampshire County Council, known today as Nuffield Southampton Theatres (NST).

 In 2013, Sam Hodges was appointed as the new Director of NST.
 Under his direction, NST has developed a profile and reputation for innovation and quality delivering work on a national and international scale, whilst acting as a major cultural force for good in Southampton.